TadiT7/treble_experimentations_wiki/Moto-G22.md

 ## GSI Gotchas
-Here i will document anything "weird" i encounter using this, with a workaround -If for some reason you installed GSI but didn't delete every Google Account in your previous system, DON'T skip the SetupWizard with the "Corner Trick", or you will be trapped in a FRP Lock (phone will be fully usable but you can't install external .APKs)
+Here i will document anything "weird" i encounter using this, with a workaround
+- If for some reason you installed GSI but didn't delete every Google Account in your previous system, DON'T skip the SetupWizard with the "Corner Trick", or you will be trapped in a FRP Lock (phone will be fully usable but you can't install external .APKs)